pascallaliberte/sharpen.page/secret/hello-indiehackers.md

 ## <small>Option #1</small><br>Public Review

-If you have post in [#landing-page-feedback on IndieHackers][ih-landing-page-feedback], please [send me a link to your post](mailto:pascal@pascallaliberte.me?Landing+Page+Feedback).
+If you have a post in [#landing-page-feedback on IndieHackers][ih-landing-page-feedback], please [send me a link to your post](mailto:pascal@pascallaliberte.me?Landing+Page+Feedback).
 If I think I can help, I'll be glad to leave a public comment.

 **If you've got the original .sketch or .xd file** of the design, I could record a screencast of some changes I'd propose making and share that on YouTube.
 I'd be up for that if you're game.